|Nutrition Facts (per serving)|

 Add a small amount of the sauce to the beaten egg, stirring briskly.

 Stir egg mixture back into the sauce in the saucepan.
 Cook, stirring constantly, for about 1 minute.
 Do not boil.

 Add the corn, green pepper, and sugar to the sauce mixture.
 Heat through.

 Melt the remaining 1 tablespoon butter in a small microwave-proof bowl.
 Add the soft breadcrumbs and stir to combine.

 Pour the mixture into the prepared casserole.
 Cover with the buttered breadcrumbs and sprinkle with paprika.

 Bake in the preheated oven for 20 to 25 minutes, or until hot and bubbly and the breadcrumbs are browned.

 For premade casseroles or leftovers that are in a glass baking dish and have been refrigerated, do not place directly into a hot oven as the glass can shatter.
 Instead, place any cold glass bakeware into a cold oven to warm up while it preheats.
 Or allow the bakeware to rest outside of the fridge for 30 minutes to reach room temperature while the oven preheats.

 How to Store and Freeze

 - To freeze a whole casserole, either bake it in a disposable aluminum pan or line the casserole dish with foil and leave an overhang so it can be lifted out of the dish when frozen solid.
 Wrap the casserole well with plastic wrap and then foil.
-Label and date the casserole and freeze it for up to 2 months.
+Label and date the casserole and freeze it for up to two months.